DimEvil/tutorial-qgis-maxent/README.md

 # A Short Species Distribution Modeling Tutorial

-This repository contains a short tutorial for creating a species distribution model using QGIS, R, and MaxEnt.
-I prepared this documentation for the skills training sessions during the lab retreat of the [Applied Plant Ecology Lab](https://www.appliedplantecology.org), Department of Biological Sciences, National University of Singapore held on 25-28 September 2017 in Malacca, Malaysia.
+This repository is a fork from (@dondealban) and contains a short tutorial for creating a species distribution model using QGIS, R, and MaxEnt.
+The original tutorial was prepared for the skills training sessions during the lab retreat of the [Applied Plant Ecology Lab](https://www.appliedplantecology.org), Department of Biological Sciences, National University of Singapore held on 25-28 September 2017 in Malacca, Malaysia.
+This version is an adapted version for the QGIS, R and Maxent part of the data use workshop organized by the [Belgian Biodiversity Platform](http://biodiversity.be).

 ## Table of Contents